 We want you, as residents, businesses, communities and other interested parties, to join us in developing this vision and turning it into reality.

-While focussing on the long term aspirations, we are also addressing the short term challenges in building communities which people are proud to call home.
+While focussing on the long-term aspirations, we are also addressing the short-term challenges of building communities which people are proud to call home.
 To achieve this, over the next year the council is investing £1m into some of these areas including: street sweeping; enforcement of fly tipping and Houses of Multiple Occupation; district centre projects; ward priorities; community cohesion; school improvement; and the Council Tax Support Scheme.
 This will strengthen the foundations upon which our bold aspirations for the borough are built.

+However, we are having to balance this with also responding to the Coronavirus pandemic that hit at the start of 2020.
+Following a lull after the peak of Coronavirus cases in April/May 2020 we are now seeing case levels rise exponentially again.
+Adapting to living with the virus will see the Council and its partners have to take on a different, more complex role than we had during wave one.
+During the first wave, many services were stood down in order to free up capacity to deal with the emergency.
+During the second wave, we are expected to keep services running in a Covid-secure way whilst also managing the response to Covid in terms of: PPE, communications, test and trace, emergency payments and benefits, the community hub and enforcement.
+It is clear this is going to be a long-term issue and it is creating significant demands on Council capacity and that of our partners.
+The activity that we will be undertaking therefore to contribute to the Borough Plan will now have a large Covid-recovery dimension to it.

 For the longer term, within this draft plan we set out our priorities along with a series of objectives we want to achieve during the life of the Plan: these will be reviewed frequently during the next ten year implementation period.
 Much of what we seek to do relies upon others to deliver, or support delivery, meaning that we will need to work with and influence others to enable achievement of our ambitions for Harrow – this will include influencing and lobbying government at a regional and national level.
 There is also a strong role for individuals and communities in delivering this plan: we need a collaborative model and your help in caring for your own welfare and your areas.
 We will all have a role in caring for our people and caring for our place.

 Although this plan is for the borough as a whole, many of the actions will be targeted to focus work on those areas most in need: tackling inequality and disadvantage for the benefit of everyone.
 There are significant challenges within the east of the borough, particularly around Edgware where many environmental and quality of life improvements are required.
-Wealdstone is the focus for concerted action with regeneration and house building on large sites, whilst there have been improvements and large numbers of new homes Harrow town centre.
-Further regeneration and development of the borough is an underpinning feature of our plans as we ensure the provision of affordable homes and meet our new housing targets.
+Wealdstone is the focus for concerted action with regeneration and house building on large sites, whilst there have been improvements and large numbers of new homes in Harrow town centre.
+Further regeneration and development of the borough is an underpinning feature of our plans as we ensure the provision of genuinely affordable homes and meet our new housing targets.